 Hands up who needs all the help they can get staying organized/ remembering all the things?
 Most days there’s a to- do list a mile long that’s never ending and usually something gets forgotten.
 Sound familiar?
 My survival skill is to make lists.
 And sometimes lists of lists.
 Usually that way I can at least keep track of everything even if it doesn’t all get done (and let’s face it, it pretty much never does 😉 ).

 There’s always lots to remember and keep track of and with school around the corner there’s about to be more to remember.
+First things to do is make sure we are stocked up on all the necessary stationery from somewhere like Office Monster.
 With Ari starting preschool in the Fall I’ll take all the help I can get when it comes to getting more organized and keep track of the to- dos.
+Goodness me there are a lot of to-dos!
+No wonder people feel so overwhelmed and stressed out at this time of year.
 For the past few weeks I’ve been trying out Picniic, a family organizer app that helps you keep track of things like activities, meal planning/ groceries, and items on your to- do list, with notifications popping up on your phone as things come up.
 All members of the family can download the app and link to the same account so everyone can stay updated and see the same info, add to the calendar and grocery list, and keep track of upcoming special dates such as birthdays and anniversaries.

 August is a busy month- it feels busier than usual this year- and staying organized/ keeping track of what’s coming up helps me keep calm when I look at what needs to get done each day.
 Especially on days that feel overwhelmingly busy, reminding myself to prioritize, focus on one thing at a time, and check things off as I go makes the day go smoother.
 Even if I don’t get through everything on the list by the end of the day, knowing I worked my way through and checked off the most important things first means that I stress less about what didn’t get done.